-1.2.1 A Joint Coordination Group may be formed to coordinate work relating to more than one study group.
+1.2.1 A joint coordination group (JCG) may be formed to coordinate work relating to more than one study group.
 Its primary role is to harmonize planned work effort in terms of subject matter, time-frames for meetings and publication goals (see clause 2).